Thriving in a Health Attention Economy: Health from First Principles

 Someone is told their anxiety stems from “blocked chakras” and that understanding the seven-chakra system is essential for healing.
 They’re given books, expected to learn the cosmology, and told the breathwork won’t work properly without this foundation.
 The anxiety does improve with the breathing practice.
 But they can’t separate the benefit from the belief system.
 When doubt creeps in about the chakra model, they worry the technique will stop working.

 Compare that to teaching the same breathing technique without the ideology.
 Slow nasal breathing at a specific cadence calms the nervous system.
 You can feel it immediately.
 Shoulders drop, heart rate slows, mental chatter quiets.
-The mechanism is physiological, not metaphysical.
-CO2 tolerance increases, vagal tone shifts, the parasympathetic system engages.
+The mechanistic explanation is physiological, not metaphysical.
+Carbon dioxide (CO2) tolerance increases, vagal tone shifts, the parasympathetic system engages.
 Whether or not chakras exist becomes irrelevant.
 The technique works because of how it affects the nervous system, and that effect is directly feelable.

 The same pattern appears in emotional processing.
 Someone struggling with anxiety is told they must first understand their trauma through a specific theoretical framework: learn the stages, understand the nervous system model, adopt the terminology.
 The framework becomes a prerequisite for relief.
 Even if the work helps, they can’t access it without the ideology.